-The Marais then attracted merchants, became a commercial area, became overpopulated and run down and depressed, remaining that way for a long time.
-While Hausmann re-designed much of Paris, giving it its grand boulevards and neat buildings, the Marais remained untouched.
+The Marais then attracted merchants, became a commercial area, eventually got overpopulated, run down and depressed--remaining that way for a long time.
+While Hausmann re-designed much of Paris, giving it its grand boulevards and neat buildings, the Marais' small narrow streets remained untouched.

-It was only in the 1960's that many hotels particuliers were restored by virtue of some government heritage preservation law.
+It was only in the 1960's that many hotels particuliers were restored because of some government heritage preservation law.

 The Marais' narrow streets are filled with cafes and restaurants, art galleries, fashion boutiques and one-of-a-kind artisan shops.
 Many antique and brocante stores are also concentrated in Village Saint Paul.